 A Schedule II drug and powerful psycho-stimulant that increases dopamine and serotonin levels in the brain, Adderall is as addictive as most other stimulants, with the exception of cocaine or crack cocaine.
 Tolerance builds quickly in people who abuse Adderall.
 Once addicted, Adderall abusers will suffer severe withdrawal symptoms requiring professional addiction intervention and medical support.

-Adderall abuse and addiction is extremely dangerous.
-Numerous studies prove that this drug is highly addictive and difficult to conquer.
+Abuse and addiction are extremely dangerous problems, numerous studies prove that this drug is highly addictive and difficult to conquer.
+That said, there are treatment options and rehabs available to help those who are struggling.

 If you or someone you know suffers from Adderall abuse and addiction, contact us immediately for help.